Call of Duty: Infinite Warfare: Campaign

-In 2187, a UNSA special forces team is sent to a secret UNSA weapons research facility on Europa where a prototype weapon is being developed, resulting in the SDF seizing the installation.
-The UNSA team recover the prototype and initiate the facility's self-destruct, but are captured by the SDF and subsequently executed by one of the SDF's main commanders, Admiral Kotch.
+Sometime in the distant future, a UNSA space forces team is sent to a secret UNSA weapons research facility on Europa where a prototype weapon is being developed, resulting in the SDF seizing the installation.
+The UNSA team recovers the prototype and initiates the facility's self-destruct, but are captured by the SDF and subsequently executed by Admiral Kotch.

-On Earth, Reyes expresses his opinion to Admiral Raines that the SDF attack is tantamount to a declaration of war and that the UNSA should be preparing a counterattack.
-However, Admiral Raines explains that the UNSA's leaders do not want to escalate the situation, especially during the Fleet Week celebrations where the entire UNSA fleet gathers at Geneva.
-Invited to enjoy the festivities, Reyes links up with his wingman Salter and is assigned the experimental E3N for evaluation.
-Suddenly, the UNSA's AATIS defense cannons, hijacked by the SDF, open fire on the assembled fleet; simultaneously, an SDF assault force invades Geneva.
-Reyes manages to fight his way to the AATIS control tower, where he shuts down the AATIS cannons and apprehends Riah, the SDF spy responsible for sabotaging them.
-Reyes then accompanies the surviving UNSA ships into orbit to oppose the attacking SDF fleet.
-The SDF's flagship, the Olympus Mons, suddenly arrives and destroys more UNSA ships before it is forced to retreat.
-The battle is a disaster for the UNSA, as only two ships survive the battle: the carrier Retribution, to which Reyes is assigned, and the destroyer Tigris.
+On Earth, Reyes tells Admiral Raines that the SDF attack is a declaration of war, and UNSA should respond, but Raines refuses because the leaders want to avoid escalation, especially during Fleet Week in Geneva, where all the UNSA ships are gathered.
+Reyes joins Salter and tests the experimental E3N for evaluation.
+Suddenly, SDF hijacks UNSA AATIS cannons and fires on the fleet, while an SDF force invades Geneva.
+Reyes fights to the AATIS control tower, disables the cannons, and captures Riah, the SDF spy.
+He then joins the surviving ships against the SDF fleet until the SDF flagship, Olympus Mons, arrives and destroys the ships before retreating with only two ships surviving: the carrier Retribution, where Reyes is, and the destroyer Tigris.

-Upon landing on the Retribution, Reyes learns that both the ship's captain and the executive officer were killed in battle, leaving him as the highest-ranking officer of the ship and its de facto captain.
+Upon landing on the Retribution, Reyes learns that both the ship's captain and the executive officer were killed in battle, making him the highest-ranking officer and its de facto captain.
 Admiral Raines promotes Reyes to commander and orders him to retake the cargo port on the Moon from the SDF.
-After successfully liberating the Moon, Reyes is tasked with delaying the SDF for as long as possible until the UNSA can rebuild its fleet.
-At this point, Reyes can embark on a number of optional missions to attack key SDF targets, as well as a strategic refueling tower on Titan, crippling the SDF's fuel supply.
-Later, he is sent to investigate a disturbance at an asteroid mining station near Mercury, only to find it was a diversion while the SDF destroys the Tigris, leaving the Retribution as the sole remaining UNSA ship.
+After liberating the Moon, Reyes is tasked with delaying the SDF until the UNSA can rebuild its fleet.
+He can then undertake optional missions to attack key SDF targets and a refueling tower on Titan, crippling the SDF's fuel supply.
+Reyes and Ethan nearly perish during the latter mission, but are rescued by the Tigris.
+Later, he investigates a disturbance at an asteroid mining station near Mercury, only to find it was a diversion while the SDF destroys the Tigris, leaving the Retribution as the only remaining UNSA ship.